 View of Ireland: Collecting Photography

-The unveiling of Caravaggio's painting to the Irish public
+Unveiling The Taking of Christ to the Irish public